GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

   # enable tests
   set(ENABLE_GTEST_DEATH_TESTS ON CACHE BOOL "" FORCE )

+  # define the path to your compiled installation directory
+  set(GEOSX_TPL_DIR "/path/to/your/TPL/installation/dir" CACHE PATH "")
-  # define some third party libraries information
+  # let GEOSX define some third party libraries information for you
   include(${CMAKE_CURRENT_LIST_DIR}/tpls.cmake)

 The various ``set()`` commands are used to set environment variables that control the build.